One thing that I love about Vietnam, is that there are heaps of local markets to buy fresh produce.

 So my snack craving was satisfied, all for just 10,000 VND.

-Plus, I had to get a Vietnamese coffee for take away, which only set me back 15,000 VND.
+Plus, I had to get a Vietnamese coffee for take away, which only cost a measly 15,000 VND.

 So, if you happen to be living in Vietnam as an expat… or are curious about prices in Vietnam for fresh produce, I hope this blog post has helped!